Cost of Living Comparison Calculator: City vs City 2026

 What city in the U.S. has the lowest cost of living?

-Among major metro areas, cities like Memphis (TN), Oklahoma City (OK), Wichita (KS), Little Rock (AR), and Tulsa (OK) consistently rank as the most affordable, with overall cost-of-living indexes 15–20% below the national average.
-Housing is the biggest factor — median home prices in these cities range from $180,000 to $240,000, compared to the national median of $397,000.
-Among smaller cities, places like McAllen (TX), Kingsport (TN), and Huntsville (AL) are even more affordable.
+Among major metro areas, Memphis (TN), Oklahoma City and Tulsa (OK), Wichita (KS), Little Rock (AR) and Knoxville (TN) consistently rank most affordable, with composite indexes roughly 15–20% below the national average (Memphis ~83, OKC/Tulsa ~86–87).
+Housing is the biggest factor — median home prices in these cities run $180,000–$240,000 versus a national median near $397,000.
+Among smaller cities, McAllen (TX), Kingsport (TN) and Huntsville (AL) are even more affordable.

 What salary do I need to live comfortably in New York City?